jimroxodezi/jimroxodezi.github.io/_posts/2023-03-11-Understanding-nodejs.md

 ### Close queue.
 Close queue callbacks are executed after all other queues callbacks in a given iteration of the event loop are executed.
 Callbacks are added to the close queue by adding event listeners to close event.

+## Execution Order.
+User written sychronous JavaScript code takes priority over async code that the runtime would like to execute.
+The other of execution for the different phases is as follows:

+1. Any callbacks in the micro task queues are executed.
+First, tasks in the ```nextTick()``` queue and only then tasks in the promise queue.
+2. All callbacks within the timer queue are executed.
+3. Any callbacks in the micro task queues if present are executed.
+Again, first tasks in the ```nextTick()``` queue and only then tasks in the promise queue.
+4. All callbacks within the I/O queue are executed.
+5. Any callbacks in the micro task queues if present are executed.
+Again, first tasks in the ```nextTick()``` queue and only then tasks in the promise queue.
+6. All callbacks in the check queue (```setImmediate```) are executed.
+7. Any callbacks in the micro task queues if present are executed.
+Again, first tasks in the ```nextTick()``` queue and only then tasks in the promise queue.
+8. All callbacks in the close queue are executed.
+9. Any callbacks in the micro task queues if present are executed.
+Again, first tasks in the ```nextTick()``` queue and only then tasks in the promise queue.

+If there are more callbacks to be processed, the event loop is kept alive for one more run and the same steps are repeated.
+On the otherhand, if all callbacks are executed and there is no more code to process, the event loop exits.

 ## References.